ShipEngine/connect-website/README.md

 npm install @shipengine/integration-platform-loader
 ```

-Please note that it requires [TypeScript](https://www.npmjs.com/package/typescript) to be installed as a peer dependency.

 Example
 --------------------------
 This example shows you how to use the loader to load an app, inspect its data, and call its methods.